Psychologist: School shooter suffered fetal alcohol damage

 Connor, testifying by Zoom, told jurors that people with fetal alcohol spectrum disorder show at a young age problems with motor skills, impulse control, socializing and paying attention — problems previous defense testimony showed Cruz had.

+At 5, tests showed Cruz had impairments in 10 intellectual categories including memory, reasoning, language and impulsivity, Connor said.
+Court records and earlier testimony showed he would have frequent outbursts in class and at home.
+By middle school, he was making threats.

-Connor said he measured Cruz's IQ at 83, which he said matches the slightly below-average intelligence many people with fetal alcohol issues often score.
+Connor said he measured Cruz’s IQ at 83, which he said matches the slightly below average intelligence many people with fetal alcohol issues often score.
+He said IQ tests conducted throughout Cruz’s life found similar results, including one done recently by a prosecution expert.

-Connor will resume his testimony Monday afternoon and then undergo cross-examination by the prosecution.
+Under cross-examination by lead prosecutor Mike Satz, Connor conceded he is not board certified in his field but said such certification is voluntary and only a state license is required to practice.
+He also conceded that he almost always testifies on behalf of the defense in fetal alcohol cases, not prosecutors.
+He will continue testifying Tuesday.

 Cruz, 23, pleaded guilty in October to murdering 14 students and three staff members and wounding 17 others as he stalked a three-story classroom building with an AR-15-style semiautomatic rifle on Valentine’s Day 2018.
 His trial is only to decide whether the former Stoneman Douglas student is sentenced to death or life without parole.
 For the seven-man, five-woman jury to impose a death sentence, the vote must be unanimous.